Teeth Grinding Downtown Edmonton

 How to Stop Teeth Grinding

-When you visit your dentist, you may have a mouth guard fitted to prevent the teeth from wearing down when you grind them while sleeping.
-To determine how to stop grinding your teeth, first understand what leads to the habit.
-For instance, if you find yourself grinding your teeth due to stress or anxiety, speak to a doctor regarding ways to manage such emotional issues.
+If you find yourself grinding your teeth due to stress or anxiety, speak to a doctor about management or treatment options for emotional issues.
 For instance, you may want to consider attending stress counselling, enrolling for an exercise program or seeing a physical therapist.

 What Causes Teeth Grinding?

 If the grinding is caused by a sleep disorder such as sleep apnea, treating it can help to eliminate the habit.
-There are different forms of treating sleep apnea such as wearing a CPAP mask or other sleep therapy treatments.
+There are different forms of treating sleep apnea such as wearing a dental appliance, CPAP mask, or following other sleep therapy treatments.

-You may also want to consider making the following lifestyle changes to stop teeth grinding:
+You may also want to consider making the following lifestyle changes:

 - Avoid alcohol consumption